Tdap Vaccine

 -

-The Tdap vaccine teaches your body to make protective antibodies that will fight off the germs that cause diphtheria.
-During pregnancy, these protective antibodies are passed to your baby through the placenta.
-This gives your baby early protection against diphtheria until they are old enough to get their own vaccine starting at 2 months old.
+These antibodies are passed to your baby through the placenta, giving them early protection until they are old enough to get their own vaccine starting at 2 months old.

 About the Tdap Vaccine